kasattejaswi/tdevsx-cli-releases/README.md

 Once downloaded, move under a specific folder at any location.
 Copy this location as you need it for next step.

 ## Step 2: Setup path
+Copy the path of the location where you have downloaded the CLI binary.
 Different operating systems have different ways to set a path.
 You can follow below guides to setup path:

 | OS | Guide |
 | ------ | ------ |